Irvin Mayfield: Early life

-Music career
+Career

-Mayfield started his musical career in the late 1980s with the Algiers Brass Band, a traditional New Orleans based street act.
-He graduated from New Orleans Center for Creative Arts NOCCA, and was offered a scholarship to the Juilliard School of Music, but he decided to attend the University of New Orleans instead.
+Mayfield started his musical career in the late 1980s with the Algiers Brass Band, a traditional New Orleans–based street act.
+He graduated from the New Orleans Center for Creative Arts (NOCCA), and was offered a scholarship to the Juilliard School of Music, but he decided to attend the University of New Orleans instead.
 At the University of New Orleans he dropped out during his first semester.

 In 1998, Mayfield helped found Los Hombres Calientes, a New Orleans jazz group that incorporates Afro-Cuban jazz with rhythm & blues.
 Original members include Mayfield, Bill Summers, and Jason Marsalis.
 Shortly after forming, the band signed with Basin Street Records, a record label in New Orleans and published five albums over the years.

 In 2002, Mayfield founded the New Orleans Jazz Orchestra, a sixteen-piece jazz ensemble as a nonprofit organization dedicated to perform and promote New Orleans Jazz.
 In 2016, he stepped down as artistic director.
 Mayfield has performed at Carnegie Hall, Sydney Jazz Festival Australia, North Sea Jazzfestival Europe, and New Orleans Jazz & Heritage Festival.
 In 2004 Mayfield composed Strange Fruit, a 90-minute opus based on Billie Holiday's recording "Strange Fruit" in 1939.
 The music combines jazz elements with negro spirituals and classical music.
 The work is reminiscent of Wynton Marsalis's Blood on the Fields and All Rise, and the storyline features a doomed interracial romance in 1920s Louisiana.
 The composition was supported by Dillard University.
 Mayfield appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, he performs "Skokiaan" as part of a trumpet challenge with Kermit Ruffins and Troy Andrews.

 In 2005, he joined Wynton Marsalis at the Higher Ground Hurricane Relief Benefit Concert in the aftermath of Hurricane Katrina.
 In 2006, Mayfield performed at the White House in Washington, D.C.
 Mayfield was nominated to the National Council on the Arts by President George W. Bush and was appointed to the post by President Barack Obama in 2010.
 In 2009, Mayfield founded the Poorman Mayfield Music Group record label which released the Amanda Shaw album, Good Southern Girl, in 2010.
 The label closed in 2014.
 He and the New Orleans Jazz Orchestra opened The People's Health New Orleans Jazz Market in 2015.
 The New Orleans Jazz Market is a performing arts venue and Jazz community center in Central City New Orleans.
 The Jazz Market features music education experiences for all ages and hosts a New Orleans Jazz Archive.